 Yet technology success is ephemeral.
 The future of Apple hinges on nailing yet another platform.
 The trouble is, nobody knows for certain what’s next.

 Apple has allowed its lead to slip in hyped areas like AI and voice-led computing, and bided its time when it comes to spaces like smart home and cloud services.
-Meanwhile the company has doubled down on AR and wearables over VR and home devices (to date, at least, with HomePod still a question mark and Apple TV failing to buck its reputation as Apple’s “hobby”).
+Meanwhile the company has doubled down on AR and wearables over VR and home devices (to date, at least, with HomePod still in infancy and Apple TV failing to buck its reputation as Apple’s “hobby”).

 But Apple is a company that’s rejected conventional wisdom, critics, and naysayers again and again to great success, by betting on large macro trends and getting it right.